-(Airs 3/16/17 @ 1p.m. – On this program, WAMC's Alan Chartock and Lou Cannon, Reagan biographer, columnist, and award-winning reporter set the scene and provide context and analysis of President Ronald Reagan's Inaugural Address.
+(Airs 11/16/17 @ 1p.m.) – Today features an encore Power of Words.
+WAMC's Alan Chartock and Lou Cannon, Reagan biographer, columnist, and award-winning reporter set the scene and provide context and analysis of President Ronald Reagan's Inaugural Address.
 In addition, listeners will have an opportunity to actually hear the speech as it was delivered on January 20th, 1981.